IFCA-Advanced-Computing/anjana/README.md

 ## Getting started

-For anonymizing your data you new to introduce:
+For anonymizing your data you need to introduce:
 * The **pandas dataframe** with the data to be anonymized.
 Each column can contain: indentifiers, quasi-indentifiers or sensitive attributes.
 * The **list with the names of the quasi-identifiers** in the dataframe.
 * The **sentive attribute** (only one) in case of applying other techniques than _k-anonymity_.